maheshmaddi/DeskLink/README.md

 - **Glassmorphism UI**: Sleek, semi-transparent elements using `backdrop-filter`.
 - **Dynamic Interactions**: Smooth transitions and hover effects.
 - **Dark Mode**: Easy on the eyes for long sessions.

 ---

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## ⭐ Star History

+If you find this project useful, please consider giving it a star ⭐ on GitHub!

+---